 3. MC service client notifies the MC service user that the emergency alert is cancelled.

 4. The receiving MC service client sends the ad hoc group emergency alert cancel response to the MC service server to acknowledge that the ad hoc group emergency alert is cancelled for this MC service user.
+The receiving MC service client removes the ad hoc group information.

 NOTE: If a communication is ongoing in the ad hoc group for the MC service user, the MC service server will wait to remove the MC service user from the ad hoc group until the communication is terminated.